 It was a fight club—but without the fighting and without the men.
-Every month, the women would gather in a cramped New York City apartment share sexist job frustrations and trade strategies for how to tackle them.
-For years, the meetings were kept a secret—but the time has come to talk about the club.
+Every month, the women would gather in a cramped New York apartment share sexist job frustrations and strategies for how to tackle them.
+For years, the meetings were secret—but the time has come to talk about the club.

 In Feminist Fight Club: A Survival Manual for a Sexist Workplace (Harper Collins, 2016) journalist Jessica Bennett blends the personal story of her real-life office "fight club" with a studied assessment of the gender gap that continues to plague the American workplace and beyond.
 With equal measures wit and rigor, Bennett provides the tactical strategies—and camaraderie—that every woman needs to fight back, as well as tools for men who support the cause.

 Praise for Feminist Fight Club

 “Feisty, smart and well-researched." —LA Review of Books